socramob/algorithms-and-data-structures/README.md

   * Maximize comprehensibility.
   * Name as many concepts explicitly as possible.
   * Do not abbreviate variable or method names.
   * Do not use comments to explain _what_ the code does or _how_.
-Only use comments to explain _why_ a specific implementation was used.
+This is better done in source code by choosing _intent-revealing names_ and appropriate structures.
+Use comments to explain _why_ a specific implementation was used.
   * Provide an extensive set of regression tests, preferably by employing _Test-Driven Development_.
   * Favor objects over primitive data types, e.g. use `Integer` instead of `int` and use `List` instead of bare arrays.
   * Minimize duplication.